-Calea Victori is one of Bucharest’s major thoroughfares.
-I’m trying to imagine a time when it would have been a wooden street rather than paved; back in the days when it was built to celebrate victory over the Ottoman Empire.
+Wandering on Calea Victori, one of Bucharest’s major thoroughfares, I was trying to imagine a time when it would have been a wooden street rather than paved; back in the days when it was built to celebrate victory over the Ottoman Empire.

 Before the Ottomans it was Hapsburgs and before that it was the Romans, who conquered the ancient Dacian civilisation for its rich gold and minerals.
 Which is why Romania is the only country in Eastern Europe with a ‘romantic’ language – it is actually related to Latin.